 5. During the time this Agreement is in effect, fifty percent (50%) of any income, net of expenses, that is collected by Licensee from renting space on any tower used by the Station shall be shared with Programmer; however, Licensee shall be under no obligation to rent space on a tower while this Agreement is in effect.

 SCHEDULE B

 PAYOLA AND PLUGOLA AFFIDAVIT

 [to be supplied by Programmer’s Counsel]

-MMTC Schedule of events for LMA Applicants